dotSquash/adMob-test-app/README.md

 This is not my original code or part of London App Brewery.

-## Succesfully Integrate Google Admob Test Banner Ads
+## Succesfully Integrate Google Admob Test Banner & Interstitial Ads